BSFD History in Brief

 In 2012, BSFD again approached the community with a request for a mill levy increase.
 The goal was to add 5 additional career members to improve the safety of department operations and improve service delivery.
 This would not only increase the number of people on duty; it would also lead to a larger amount of people off duty career members who lived in the community and could respond during emergencies.
 This mill levy was approved and 5 Firefighter/EMTs and 1 Firefighter/Paramedic were hired (one of these positions was to fill an existing vacancy) in 2013.

 In 2013, the department began to compensate the volunteer members, making them on-call employees.
 While not increasing the number of on-call employees, it helped those who sacrificed their personal time to serve our community so they were not financially burdened for their efforts.

 In 2015, the department was able to demonstrate to the

 The station remodeling projects were completed in 2019 and the full time Training Captain was added to assure that the staff performance remained at a high level.
-An update to the 2016 Master Plan and a Standards of Cover document was updated in 2019, which will help BSFD prepare for the exponential growth being seen in the community.
+In 2019 the Master Plan and a Standards of Cover document were updated, which will help BSFD prepare for the exponential growth being seen in the community.

 As BSFD evolved and developed to meet the needs of the community, employee training has had to become more refined and formal, necessitating the on-call members to participate in additional mandatory training so their skills were adequate and that they could operate safely, especially in the firefighting positions.
 This required more frequent training, which required a greater time commitment by them.
 With these increases, our on-call firefighting staff was unable to keep up with training and their roles were reduced to an exterior, non-combat firefighting role in early 2017.